 A Glimpse Out From A Mind In An Iron Mask

-Never have I been asked what it is like to have Autism, though I have been treated differently because of it.
+Autism is not a straight road and never have I been asked what it is like to have it, though I have been treated differently.

-That is because I have never told anyone.
+That is because I have told few for fear of this.
 And why should I?
 I wanted to, but the way in which people are influenced by movie media led me to hide it so as to not be treated the way screenwriters and directors have incorrectly portrayed stories of people living with ASD.

 No one knows enough, nor does anyone understand it perfectly.
 So-called governing bodies of the spectrum crafted a set of symptoms and ideals to help others understand and dissect what they feel it truly is.
 But it is not that simple.
 It is different from what they claim it to be, as it changes from person to person.
 For me, out of it, spawned a twin brother – OCD, further complicating living conditions.
-The one time I did tell someone, he called me a ‘spastic’, to which I retreated back into my mind with a label I was to stitch into my skin.
+The one time I disclosed my condition to someone, I was called a ‘spastic’, to which I retreated back into my mind with a label I was to stitch into my skin.

 Every Tom, Dick and Harry is an Ethan, India and Carlos.
 The similarities of everyday people are astonishing, concealed through fascias of names and camouflaged aesthetics.
 In the end, I become untrusting of new and old faces, willing to continue throwing myself at the walls of bad experience, believing interactions that follow might be different instead of litigiously examining the prospects of a potential bolus interaction.
 People, their names and likes are like URL’s masking website address numbers.